1868 impeachment managers investigation

-On May 16, 1868, the United States House of Representatives authorized the impeachment managers (prosecutors) of the impeachment trial of Andrew Johnson to conduct into possible "improper or corrupt means" to influence the vote of members of the United States Senate in the impeachment trial.
+On May 16, 1868, the United States House of Representatives authorized the impeachment managers (prosecutors) of the impeachment trial of Andrew Johnson to conduct an investigation into possible "improper or corrupt means" to influence the vote of members of the United States Senate in the impeachment trial.
 The investigation was launched before the adjournment of the trial and continued after the trial adjourned on May 26, 1868.
 The leading figure of the investigation was Benjamin Butler.
 The final report of the investigation was published on July 3, 1868.

 Background

 On February 21, 1868, in disregard for the Tenure of Office Act, Andrew Johnson (the president of the United States) attempted to replace Edwin Stanton (the United States secretary of war) with Lorenzo Thomas.
 This led the United States House of Representatives, on February 24, to impeach Johnson.
 After the impeachment, an impeachment trial began in the United States Senate where the Senate would judge whether to convict Johnson, thereby removing him from office.

 While the investigation never proved bribery, there is evidence of efforts by both those supporting the prosecution and the defense having made offers to senators to persuade their votes.
 This includes evidence of promises of patronage jobs, cash bribes, and political dealmaking being made to solicit votes for acquittal.
 There is evidence that the prosecution may have attempted to bribe the senators voting for acquittal to switch their votes to conviction.
 For instance, Maine Senator Fessenden was offered the ministership to Great Britain, and it was found that impeachment manager Butler said, "Tell [Kansas Senator Ross] that if he wants money there is a bushel of it here to be had."

 There is historical evidence suggesting the existence a bribery scheme to secure Johnson's acquittal that involved (among others):